Supervised PCA: A Multiobjective Approach: Approach

 \subsection{Notation}

 Column vectors will be written as bold lowercase letters.
 The $i^{th}$ standard basis column vector is written $\b e_i$ and the vector of all ones is written $\b 1$.
 The $i^{th}$ column of a matrix $A$ is denoted $A_i$ and the entry in the $i^{th}$ row and $j^{th}$ column $A_{ij}$.
 The transpose of a real valued matrix $A$ is denoted $A'$, while the pseudoinverse is written $A^+$.
-Bold lowercase letters with positive integer subscripts will refer to realized data samples viewed as column vectors, and will comprise the corresponding data matrices such that $X = [\b x_1 \ \b x_2 \ \dots \ \b x_n]'$ and $Y = [\b y_1 \ \b y_2 \ \dots \ \b y_n]'$.
-To simplify notation, $X$ is assumed to have been centered, meaning the columns have zero mean. $Y$ is assumed to have been centered when its entries are realizations of continuous random variables.
+Bold lowercase letters with positive integer subscripts will refer to realized data samples viewed as column vectors, and will comprise the corresponding data matrices such that $X = [\b x_1 \ \b x_2 \ \dots \ \b x_n]'$ and $Y = [\b y_1 \ \b y_2 \ \dots \ \b y_n]'$. \ch{Throughout this work we assume $\b x_i \in \R^p$ and $\b y_i \in \R^q$, where $\b y_i$ is continuous in the case of regression and one-hot in the case of classification.} To simplify notation, $X$ is assumed to have been centered, meaning the columns have zero mean. $Y$ is assumed to have been centered when its entries are realizations of continuous random variables.
 Random variables are written as regular font lowercase letters regardless of dimension.
 The set of positive integers $\{1, 2, \dots, k\}$, is written $[k]$.